 Factor #3: How much you drive

 Your insurance company will ask you a number of questions before your premium is determined.
 Naturally, the more time drivers spend on the road, the more they’re at risk for collisions.
 Because of this, you’ll be asked how long your daily commute is and approximately how many kilometers a year you drive.
 They’ll also ask you whether you’re driving for personal reasons or for work.
-This will help them determine if you need a personal auto insurance policy, or a commercial one.
+This will help them determine if you need a personal car insurance policy, or a commercial one.

 Factor #4: Your driving history